-After an amazing 10 years at Exalead followed by 5 great years at Dassault Systèmes, I feel like I’m experiencing that same jump again, but this time from a professional perspective.
+After an amazing 10 years at Exalead followed by five great years at Dassault Systèmes, I feel like I’m experiencing that same jump again, but this time from a professional perspective.
 This is my 2016 jump into the unknown.

 I believe in the project.
-Because, contrary to what some may say, Big Data is not evil and should not be considered as such.
+Because, contrary to what some may say, big data is not evil and should not be considered as such.
 Collecting information from what we are doing as consumers, as citizens, as individuals, and making sense out of it all, does not make all companies and organizations Big Brother.

 It’s about the people behind the data, the ones that are leveraging all of that information to create solutions and to improve daily processes and even lives.
 Ordinarily, the creation of such data products belongs to a tiny piece of the population.
-They have a black box that few of us understood.
+They have a black box that few of us understand.
 But, the paradigm is shifting.
 Creating these data products is growing increasingly accessible to a wider population.
 This is something I believe in, something I am ready to dedicate myself to.

 I believe in the technology.
 Though I am not a data engineer, I am old enough to look back at my past experience and trust what I have seen.
-10 years ago I worked alongside Florian Douetteau, Clément Sténac, and Patrice Bertin.
+Ten years ago I worked alongside Florian Douetteau, Clément Sténac, and Patrice Bertin.
 And even after all this time, I still vividly remember how much their counterparts, whether in Europe or in the United States, valued their opinions and decisions.
 I too value and trust in them and strongly believe in what they create.

 I believe in the team.
 Working for a company, no matter what it does or what it sells, is first and foremost about working with people.
-On several occasions before joining this company, I was lucky enough to experience, firsthand, the Dataiku karma.
-Fun and professional, inspired and invested, always looking to learn and improve, humble yet driven, connected but diverse (as described by Anne-Sophie, part Sales Implementation Specialist, part Opera-singer)
+On several occasions before joining this company, I was lucky enough to experience firsthand, the Dataiku karma.
+Fun and professional, inspired and invested, always looking to learn and improve, humble yet driven, connected but diverse (as described by Anne-Sophie, part sales implementation specialist, part opera singer)

-A City of Light… A City of “Apples”
+A City of Light… A City of Apples

 I believe in Paris, in its energy, in its spirit of liberty, and in the vividness of its entrepreneurs and engineers.
-Though Dataiku continues to expand its reach over seas, with offices in New York City and users of Data Science Studio around the world, the core of our technology is developped in Paris.
+Though Dataiku continues to expand its reach over seas, with offices in New York City and users of Data Science Studio (DSS) around the world, the core of our technology is developed in Paris.
 In fact, as our team continues to grow, we have just moved to big offices last week!